divonlan/genozip/docs/genozip.rst

 .. include:: opt-quiet.rst
 .. include:: opt-threads.rst

 .. option:: -B, --vblock number.
 Set the maximum size of data (between 1 and 2048 in megabytes) of the textual input data that a thread processes at any given time.
-By default genozip sets this value dynamically based on the characateristics of the file and it is reported in --show-stats (but capped at 32MB on Windows and MacOS).
+By default genozip sets this value dynamically based on the characateristics of the file and it is reported in --stats (but capped at 32MB on Windows and MacOS).
 Smaller values will result in faster subsetting with genocat --regions and --grep.
 Larger values will result in better compression.
 Note that memory consumption of both genozip and genounzip is linear with the vblock value used for compression.

                      |

 .. option:: -e, --reference filename.
 Use a reference file (filename extension .ref.genozip) - this is a FASTA file genozipped with the --make-reference option.
 The same reference needs to be provided to genounzip or genocat.
 While genozip is capabale of compressing without a reference it can utilize a reference file to improve compression of FASTQ SAM/BAM and VCF files.
-The improvement for FASTQ files is substantial; for SAM/BAM it may be significant; for VCF if it is significant only if REFALT content is a significant percentage of the zip content (see "% of zip" in --show-stats)
+The improvement for FASTQ files is substantial; for SAM/BAM it may be significant; for VCF if it is significant only if REFALT content is a significant percentage of the zip content (see "% of zip" in --stats)

    | Note: this is equivalent of setting the environment variable $GENOZIP_REFERENCE with the reference filename.
    |